mohammad-azam22/pdf-rag-system/README.md

 Users can upload a PDF file and then ask questions.
 The questions will be answered using the context taken from the PDF document only.

-The project utilizes the "nomic-embed-text" model to generate embeddings from the document and the "llama 3.2" model for generating responses to user queries.
+The project makes use of Ollama `v0.5.4` and utilizes the "nomic-embed-text" model to generate embeddings from the document and the "llama 3.2" model for generating responses to user queries.

 ## Table of Contents